 - Chia seeds are a great source of calcium, offering 142 milligrams per 2 tablespoons serve (Recommended Dietary Intake is ~1000mg per day),

 - Flaxseeds contain lignans which may help to reduce the growth of human cancer cells,

 - Hemp seeds get a gold star for sustainability,

 - Flaxseeds go rancid quickly, make sure you store them in your fridge and purchase from a reputable source,

 - All seeds offer similar and their own unique health benefits.
-Including a wide variety of different seeds our your diet ensures access to all the essential fatty acids, vitamins, minerals, and phytochemicals.
+Including a wide variety of different seeds to our your diet ensures access to all the essential fatty acids, vitamins, minerals, and phytochemicals.